 The following types of transactions are caught by the merger control rules.

 Intra-group transactions such as internal restructurings or reorganisations are not caught (see 2.1 Notification).

 Operations not involving a transfer of shares or assets (eg, shareholders’ agreements, changes to articles of association, etc) are caught if they lead to the acquisition of control (including joint or negative) over an undertaking or a change in the nature of control (eg, joint control to sole control).

 Control is broadly defined as the ability to exercise decisive influence on the strategic decisions related to the business activity of an undertaking, including via veto/blocking rights.
-Among others, control is deemed to exist if an undertaking:
+Among other circumstances, control is deemed to exist if an undertaking:

 In 2018 the AMC adopted the Guidelines on Definition of Control, which closely follow the lines of the EC Consolidated Jurisdictional Notice and provide some further guidance as to the concept of control.
 In particular, this document:

-Acquisitions of minority or other interests less than control are caught, beginning from the level of 25% of voting rights in an undertaking (see 2.3 Types of Transactions).
+Acquisitions of minority or other less-than-controlling interests are caught, beginning from the level of 25% of voting rights in an undertaking (see 2.3 Types of Transactions).

 A transaction is notifiable in Ukraine if either of the following thresholds is met: